What’s the Difference Between Broccoli, Broccolini, Broccoli Rabe, and Chinese Broccoli?

 More About Broccoli

-While it might look like it, Broccolini is not baby broccoli.
-This lanky vegetable is a hybrid; first created in 1993, it's a cross between broccoli and Chinese broccoli.
+Despite what you may have heard, Broccolini is not baby broccoli.
+This lanky vegetable is a hybrid first created in 1993.
+Broccolini a cross between broccoli and Chinese broccoli.
 It has small florets, long stalks, and a few small leaves — all of which are edible.

 This long, slender vegetable, which may also be referred to as broccoli raab and is similar to rapini, has thin stalks with deep-green leaves and small buds that resemble broccoli florets.
 Broccoli rabe is sold fresh in grocery stores and farmers markets, and is at its peak in the cold months of winter.